-The Procurement -> Forecasting section contains a list of procurement forecasts, which can be calculated based on a sales forecast of products.
-This function is most useful when you make-to-stock.
+The Procurement -> Forecasting section contains a list of procurement forecasts, which allow to calculate material requirements based on sales forecasts.

 - Tips for using the forecast.

-The first part of this functionality is historically also known as BOM explosion, meaning that the BOM is 'exploded' to calculate the total number of required purchasable components.
+The first half of this functionality is historically also known as BOM explosion, meaning that the BOM is 'exploded' to calculate the total number of required purchasable parts and materials.

-The second part of this functionality uses material and capacity planning to:
+The second half of this functionality uses materials and capacity planning to:

 - Calculate when Manufacturing Orders can be started for the products.

-Starting from the MRPeasy Enterprise plan, it is possible to define a Due date, which will then utilize Backward Production Scheduling to finish the products just-in-time for the due date.
+- Starting from the MRPeasy Enterprise edition, it is possible to define a Due date, which will then be utilize by Backward Production Scheduling.

 - Calculate when the Purchase Orders must be placed so that materials will arrive on time for the Manufacturing Orders to start.